ansible-collections/overview/collection_checklist.md

 - [ ] supports [all Python versions supported by all ansible-core versions its supports](https://docs.ansible.com/ansible/devel/reference_appendices/release_and_maintenance.html#ansible-core-support-matrix).
 If it does not, read the [full guidelines](https://docs.ansible.com/ansible/devel/community/collection_contributors/collection_requirements.html#python-compatibility) to see if you qualify for an exception and document the unsupported [Python versions](https://docs.ansible.com/ansible/devel/reference_appendices/release_and_maintenance.html#ansible-core-support-matrix) in the collection ``README.md`` and in every module and plugin (or in doc fragments)
 - [ ] only uses the [allowed plugin types](https://docs.ansible.com/ansible/devel/community/collection_contributors/collection_requirements.html#modules-plugins) in the `plugins/` directory
 - [ ] has `README.md`
-- [ ] documentation, examples, and return sections use FQCNs for the `M(..)` [format macros](https://docs.ansible.com/ansible/latest/dev_guide/developing_modules_documenting.html#linking-and-other-format-macros-within-module-documentation) when referring to modules
-- [ ] modules (or plugins) from ansible-core use `ansible.builtin.` as a FQCN prefix
+- [ ] FQCNs are used for all plugins and modules including `ansible.builtin.` for builtin ones from ansible-core in all their appearances in the documentation, examples, and return sections, and in `extends_documentation_fragment:`s.
 - [ ] documentation and return sections use `version_added:` containing the *collection* version for which an option, module or plugin was added (except cases when they were added in the very first release of the collection)
-- [ ] FQCNs are used for `extends_documentation_fragment:`, unless you are referring to doc_fragments from ansible-core
 - [ ] public plugins, roles and playbooks do not use files outside of `meta/`, `plugins/`, `roles/`, and `playbooks/`

 **Collection management:**